PatrickLaflamme/allyshipNetwork/README.md

 # Allyship Network Simulation Software

-This project was created for the Social Identity Lab.
+This project was created for the Social Identity Lab by Patrick Laflamme.
 Broadly speaking, the project can be split into two categories, a *Simulation Code* portion, and a *Network Generation* portion.

 ## Dependencies